 Pretty much like DynamoDB, CosmosDB pricing is attractive if you have a small database with few reads/writes per second.
 But anything above that with cost you a good amount of money: 200 000 documents of 45kb, with 4 writes/sec and 40 reads/sec will cost at least US$ 2 500.

 Their calculator does not consider the consistency model you are going to use, so you have to add a few extra dollars to this number for Strong-Consistency.
-In this setup, CosmosDB cost is at least double the price you would spend to run Couchbase EE on AWS with our recommend architecture (which is capable of handling more than that)
+In this setup, CosmosDB cost is at least double the price you would spend to run Couchbase EE on Amazon Web Services with our recommend architecture (which is capable of handling more than that)

 If you have any questions, feel free to tweet me at @deniswsrosa